 - 1. Preheat the oven to 375°F (190°C) and adjust an oven rack to the middle position.
 Line a rimmed baking sheet with parchment paper.

 - 2. On a clean, lightly floured work surface with a lightly floured rolling pin, roll out the dough until it forms a 10-inch circle.
 Fold the circle in half, place it in a 9-inch pie plate so that the edges of the circle drop over the rim, and unfold the dough to completely cover the pie plate.
 Using your thumb and index finger, crimp the edges of the pie shell.
-Lightly brush the edges of the pie shell with heavy cream (this will create a perfect, golden brown finish).
-Set aside while you make the filling.
+Lightly brush the edges of the pie shell with heavy cream (this creates a perfect, golden brown finish).
+Set aside while you make the pumpkin pie filling.

 - Make the pumpkin pie filling